scalawithcats/scala-with-cats/src/pages/functors/index.md

 transforming all of the values inside in one go.
 We specify the function to apply, and `map` ensures it is applied to every item.
-The values change but the structure of the list remains the same:
+The values change but the structure of the list
+(the number of elements and their order) remains the same:

 ```scala mdoc
 List(1, 2, 3).map(n => n + 1)